 Assessing project impacts on traffic flow, emergency response times, and local businesses

-• Traffic: The traffic study summarizes the vehicular traffic analysis.
-The traffic study was used to optimize traffic signal timing, including left/right turn arrows, green time and improving flow from one traffic light to another within the context of Complete Street objectives.
-After installation, more data will be collected and adjustments will be made to improve traffic operations and to improve road safety for all road users.
+• Traffic: The traffic study summarizes the vehicular traffic analysis and was used to optimize traffic signal timing, including left/right turn arrows, green time and improving flow from one traffic light to another.
+After installation and more data collection, adjustments will be made to improve traffic operations and road safety for all road users.

 • Emergency Services: Emergency Services operations were among the highest priorities in the design process.
 Representatives from Emergency Services were consulted at various stages through the design including a detailed review of plans.
-The final design incorporates their comments.
+The final design incorporates their comments, and we continue to monitor impacts to essential services and address any concerns from our Emergency Services partners.

 • Businesses: The City consulted businesses and Business Improvement Areas (BIAs) on the design of the project at various stages, including a survey to all businesses to gather parking and loading demands and requirements of businesses and buildings.
 Two separate studies of Bloor Street West in the Annex found positive economic impacts associated with the Bloor Street Pilot, including increases in the average number of customers, and customer spending.

-• Monitoring and evaluation: Within the first year following the installation, the City will observe new travel behaviour along the corridor, conduct new traffic, speed and travel time counts on Bloor Street West, monitor traffic volumes on nearby streets, work with partners to report on any changes in emergency response times, conduct counts of people cycling and continue to collect, record and respond to public feedback.
+• Monitoring and evaluation: Within the first year following the installation, the City will observe new travel behaviour along the corridor, conduct new traffic, speed and travel time counts on Bloor Street West, monitor traffic volumes on nearby streets, report on any changes in emergency response times, conduct counts of people cycling and continue to collect, record and respond to public feedback.
 After the first year of installation, City staff will post an analysis to the project web.
-To receive project updates, including the post-installation analysis, please sign up for the project email list.

 Safety